 As with all emergency events, the National Incident Management System (NIMS) will be utilized.
-Clifton Springs Hospital and Clinic will activate the Nursing Home Incident Command System, and expand command and general staff areas as needed throughout the event.
-In addition, CSHC-EC may ask Clifton Springs Hospital & Clinic to activate its Hospital Incident Command System to help support the CSHC-EC Response to the pandemic.
+Clifton Springs Hospital and Clinic will activate the Hospital Incident Command System, and expand command and general staff areas as needed throughout the event.
+In addition, CSHC-EC will activate a facility Incident Command System along with the Long Term Care (LTC) Division Incident Command System.